marcoparello/CTF-Writeups/US-Cyber-Games-Beginner-Game-Room/Forensics/You-Have-Mail.md

 Utilize a common number system to decrypt that password.
 ```
 There is an `evidence.zip` file which I can download, so I download it.
-When I try to open it I find that it is password protected.
-The email has the password, however I must use a common number system to decrypt the password.
+I open it up, and see that it contains a file called `evidence.txt`.
+However, when I try to open `evidence.txt`, I am prompted for a password.
+The email has the password for the file, however I must use a common number system to decrypt the password.
 So I copy and paste:

 `53 65 63 75 72 65 5f 43 6f 64 65 3a 4f 72 64 65 72 5f 36 36`